-However, there were instances that proved that the practice of touching the tail light of vehicles put our police officers in a risky situation.
-This is because this practice exposes the police officers' position making them susceptible to attack.
+However, the practice of touching the tail light of vehicles can put our police officers in a risky situation.
+This is because this practice exposes the police officer’s position making him or her susceptible to attack.